commonknowledge/articles/README.md

 27. Proxies may only validly be appointed by a notice in Writing which:

-28. States the name and Address of the Member appointing the proxy;
+   a.
+States the name and Address of the Member appointing the proxy;
-29. Identifies the Person appointed to be that Member’s proxy and the general meeting in relation to which that Person is appointed;
+   b.
+Identifies the Person appointed to be that Member’s proxy and the general meeting in relation to which that Person is appointed;
-30. Is signed by or on behalf of the Member appointing the proxy, or is authenticated in such manner as the Directors may determine; and
+   c.
+Is signed by or on behalf of the Member appointing the proxy, or is authenticated in such manner as the Directors may determine; and
-31. Is delivered to the Co-operative in accordance with the Articles and any instructions contained in the notice of the general meeting to which they relate.
+   d.
+Is delivered to the Co-operative in accordance with the Articles and any instructions contained in the notice of the general meeting to which they relate.

-32. The Cooperative may require proxy notices to be delivered in a particular form and may specify different forms for different purposes.
+28. The Cooperative may require proxy notices to be delivered in a particular form and may specify different forms for different purposes.

-33. Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more of the resolutions, otherwise the proxy notice shall be treated as allowing the Person appointed the discretion as how to vote on any matter.
+29. Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more of the resolutions, otherwise the proxy notice shall be treated as allowing the Person appointed the discretion as how to vote on any matter.

-34. A Person who is entitled to attend, speak or vote (either on a show of hands or a poll) at a general meeting remains so entitled in respect of that meeting or any adjournment of the general meeting to which it relates.
+30. A Person who is entitled to attend, speak or vote (either on a show of hands or a poll) at a general meeting remains so entitled in respect of that meeting or any adjournment of the general meeting to which it relates.

-35. An appointment using a proxy notice may be revoked by delivering to the Cooperative a notice in Writing given by or on behalf of the Person by whom or on whose behalf the proxy notice was given.
+31. An appointment using a proxy notice may be revoked by delivering to the Cooperative a notice in Writing given by or on behalf of the Person by whom or on whose behalf the proxy notice was given.
 A notice revoking a proxy appointment only takes effect if it is delivered before the start of the meeting or the adjourned meeting to which it relates.

-36. If a proxy notice is not signed by the Person appointing the proxy, it must be accompanied by evidence in Writing that the person signing it has the authority to execute it on the appointor’s behalf.
+32. If a proxy notice is not signed by the Person appointing the proxy, it must be accompanied by evidence in Writing that the person signing it has the authority to execute it on the appointor’s behalf.

 ### **Quorum**